Signed in as:

-After spending a considerable amount of time and money on healers she realized her attempts at being healed by others were failing.
-During energy healing sessions she could see the energy moving, but following each session most of the energy would return.
-Her soul made it clear to her that giving her power away to others, especially "healers," (those who believe they should actively engage in "healing" others while simultaneously disempowering them) was no longer an option.
+After spending a considerable amount of time and money on healers she was surprised to find her attempts at being healed by others were not effective.
+During energy healing sessions facilitated by others she could see the energy moving but following each session the energy would always return.
+Her Soul made it clear to her that giving her power away to "Healers," those who actively engage in energetically "healing" others while simultaneously disempowering them, was no longer an option.

-She was shown many lifetimes where she had chosen this path and interfered with the journey, spiritual development, and infinite self-awareness of others.
-She was guided to learn from those lifetimes, to integrate the skill and wisdom accumulated, and dopting a new understanding of "Healer as Teacher or Wisdom Carrier."
+She was shown many lifetimes where she had chosen this path and interfered with the journey to self-awareness and evolution of other Souls.
+She was guided to learn from those lifetimes, integrate the skills and wisdom accumulated, and adopt a more evolved understanding of the "Healer as Teacher or Wisdom Carrier."
 Remarkably, she found this approach empowered others, helped them to remember the truth of who they truly are, and promoted self-awareness on an entirely new level.

-Further, as she studied the esoteric spiritual philosophies behind many ancient healing traditions, she began to recognize that most healing modalities addressed only superficial issues, not the underlying cause; and some provided helpful information, but no practical tools or greater understanding as to how to integrate the new insights to achieve lasting healing.
+Further, as she studied the esoteric spiritual philosophies behind many ancient healing traditions, she began to recognize that most healing modalities addressed only superficial issues, not the underlying cause; and some provided helpful information, but few useful or effective tools as to how to integrate the new insights in order to achieve lasting healing.

 Ginny ultimately came to the realization that she had to take responsibility for healing herself through an ever-increasing awareness of herself as a spirit in a human body.
 When she made this shift in perspective, she was able to benefit from the support of those “Healers” who could share helpful information regarding the unfinished business of the Soul she could not yet identify within her own being.
 Healing was much more complicated than she ever imagined!

 This sent her on a quest for answers: How does energy medicine work?
 What is the scientific basis or nexus of body and soul?
-What is the missing consciousness and/or intention component?
-What are the differences and commonality between the many popular contemporary healing modalities?
-How does energy flow and why does it get stuck often manifesting as pain?
-And, more importantly, why does it often return following healing sessions?
+What is the missing consciousness and self-awareness component?
+What are the differences between the many popular contemporary healing modalities?
+How does energy flow and why does it often manifest as pain?
+More importantly, why does it often return following healing sessions?
 All these questions and more were answered on her journey!

-She was always encouraged enthusiastically by her teachers to share her gifts with others.
-After years of healing herself, and when she came to understand her abilities and establish appropriate boundaries, she slowly entered the realm of an energy medicine practitioner, it was clear that most of her clients suffered similar life experience, or had soul paths, that closely resembled her own.
+On her journey, she was always encouraged enthusiastically by her teachers to share her gifts with others.
+After years of healing herself, and when she came to understand her abilities and establish appropriate boundaries, she slowly entered the realm of offering intuitive energy medicine for others.
+It became clear that many of her clients had similar life experiences, or had made Soul choices that closely resembled her own.

 Ginny's primary goal is to promote interspecies evolution, the evolution of consciousness awareness, on our planet.
-She frequently travels across the country speaking at conferences, and appearing on podcasts where she shares her near death experience and personal spiritual journey with others.
-She is committed to sharing the knowledge and tools she has accumulated along the way with others.
+She frequently travels across the country speaking at conferences, and appearing on podcasts where she shares her near death experiences and personal healing journey with others.
+She is committed to sharing the knowledge and tools she has accumulated along the way.

-To continue reading in greater detail about Ginny, her education and experience, please scroll down for more information.
+To continue reading in greater detail about Ginny and her life's experiences, please scroll down for more information.